Brass Vs. Bronze Ball Valves

 According to its composition, brass has a density ranging from 8.4 to 8.73 grams per cubic centimeter (g/cm3).
 Therefore, one cubic centimeter of brass might weigh between 8.4 and 8.73 grams.

 There are a few elements that can affect the density of brass.
-Copper and zinc content material: Copper and zinc have a unique ratio that affects the density of the alloy.
+Copper and zinc content: Copper and zinc have a unique ratio that affects the density of the alloy.

 Material with a higher copper content is generally denser.
 The density of certain types of brass, such as “leaded brass,” can be increased by incorporating a small amount of lead.